 Rumbling Bald West Side

 The boulders of Rumbling Bald are well known in the climbing community and draw thousands of visitors each year.
 When 6 acres of the West side came on the market, we moved quickly to obtain an appraisal, make an offer and acquire the land.
 After more than a year of negotiations we were able to secure this prized area and keep it open.
-Because it adjoins Chimney Rock State Park, this parcel not only beenfits climbers, but it protects the park from encroaching development.
+Because it adjoins Chimney Rock State Park, this parcel not only benefits climbers, but it protects the park from encroaching development.
 The loans have been paid and we own 6 acres of prime bouldering real estate.

 National Forest Planning & the Blue Ridge Parkway